JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesStorage.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.3/images/stor2a.PNG" height="200">

 ## Solid state storage
-Typical SSDs use magnetic media.
-Other examples include USB sticks and flash memory cards (eg. SD cards)
+Typical SSDs use flash media.
+Other examples include USB sticks and flash memory cards (eg. SD cards).

 ### How they work
 Work by flowing electricity forcing electrons into a floating gate between two oxide layers.
-This causes a change of charge in the floating gate, which can be messured as a 1 or 0, in oder to store binary data. silicon semiconductors forming the logic gates NAND and NOR
+This causes a change of charge in the floating gate - if a charge is trapped a 1 is messured and if not a 0.
+NAND gates form each of the memory cells.

 ### Positives
  - Small, lightweight and portable - **compact**